WebAssembly/stringref/proposals/stringref/Overview.md

 The maximum size for the WTF-8 encoding of an individual string literal is 2<sup>31</sup>–1 bytes.
 Embeddings may impose their own limits which are more restricted.
-But similarly to `string.new`, instantiating a module with string literals may fail due to lack of memory resources, even if the string size is formally within the limits.
+But similarly to `string.new_wtf8`, instantiating a module with string literals may fail due to lack of memory resources, even if the string size is formally within the limits.
 However `string.const` itself never traps when passed a valid literal offset.